 Most operations managers list "customer service," "procedures," and "facility" as skills on their resumes.
 We go into more details on the most important operations manager responsibilities here:

-Now that you have the skills necessary to secure a career in your dream job, we've taken it a step further to figure out what type of education might be necessary or helpful.
-The results showed that 43.9% of Operations Managers have graduated with a bachelor's degree.
-What's more is that 16.7% of people in this position have earned their master's degrees.
-While it may be true that most Operations Managers have a college degree, you may find it also true that generally it's possible to be successful in this career with only a high school degree.
-In fact, our research shows that one out of every six Operations Managers were not college graduates.
+After discovering the most helpful skills, we moved onto what kind of education might be helpful in becoming an operations manager.
+We found that 62.5% of operations managers have graduated with a bachelor's degree and 8.7% of people in this position have earned their master's degrees.
+While most operations managers have a college degree, you may find it's also true that generally it's possible to be successful in this career with only a high school degree.
+In fact, our research shows that one out of every seven operations managers were not college graduates.

-Those Operations Managers who do attend college, typically earn either Business degrees or Management degrees.
-Less commonly earned degrees for Operations Managers include Accounting degrees or Finance degrees.
+Those operations managers who do attend college, typically earn either business degrees or management degrees.
+Less commonly earned degrees for operations managers include accounting degrees or marketing degrees.

-The industries that Operations Managers fulfill the most roles in are the Health Care and Retail industries.
-But Operations Managers make the most amount of money in the Retail industry, averaging $96,470.
-In the Technology industry they only make $94,503 and average about $90,720 in the Health Care industry.
-In conclusion, Operations Managers who work in the Retail industry earn a 35.4% higher salary than Operations Managers in the Professional industry.
+The industries that operations managers fulfill the most roles in are the retail and transportation industries.
+But the highest operations manager annual salary is in the technology industry, averaging $87,315.
+In the retail industry they make $85,345 and average about $82,234 in the manufacturing industry.
+In conclusion, operations managers who work in the technology industry earn a 51.1% higher salary than operations managers in the hospitality industry.